MicrosoftDocs/PowerShell-Docs/developer/format/entryselectedby-element-for-wideentry-format.md

 ---
 # EntrySelectedBy Element for WideEntry (Format)

-Defines the .NET Framework types that use this definition of the wide view or the condition that must exist for this definition to be used.
+Defines the .NET types that use this definition of the wide view or the condition that must exist for this definition to be used.

 Configuration Element (Format)
 ViewDefinitions Element (Format)